Skip to content

 Now that consent handling is in place, you can subscribe to the available standard Customer Events from Shopify.

-Here’s how to do it: instead of pushing the event payload into the dataLayer directly, you’ll always use the safePush function.
+To correctly push the data, instead of pushing the event payload into the dataLayer directly, you’ll always use the safePush function.

 Here’s an example code you can use to push a page view event: